hendemic/network-eval-service/README.md

 # Network Evaluation Service

-ISP giving you the run-around with you rintermitent drops?
+ISP giving you the run-around with your intermitent drops?
 Having issues with your home network configuration?
 NES aims to give a minute by minute picture into your home network by collecting ping, jitter, and packet loss data almost continuously.

 ## Features